journeyman electrician practice test

 • Box fill calculations

-• Motor overload and overcurrent protection sizing
+• Motor overload protection sizing

-• Motor circuit and feeder conductor sizing
+• Motor circuit conductor and feeder conductor sizing

-• Transformer protection requirements
+• Transformer overcurrent protection requirements

 Examples: